Edmund L. Burke

 Eddie fell in love with blues and rhythm & blues as a 14-year older and, throughout his life, he frequented greater Boston nightclubs and concert halls listening to the latest bands and chatting with his many friends in the music world.
 When sitting with an audience, he was frequently called to the stage by performers and publicly praised.
 In late 2016 he was honored with a special plaque from the Boston Blues community.
 There are lots of “Eddie Burke stories” to be told amongst his friends.

-A Memorial Funeral Mass will be celebrated at St. Agatha’s Church, Milton at a time to be announced in May or June.
+A Memorial Funeral Mass will be celebrated at St. Agatha’s Church, Milton at 12:00 noon on June 3rd .
 Ed is survived by many loving cousins.
 Please check the funeral home webpage for further information on the date of the funeral or sign the guestbook, visit www.ccgfuneralhome.com .
-Arrangements by Chapman, Cole & Gleason 508-697-4332.